 If Xylene is not available, use Acetone,Toulene or mineral spirits may work.

 4) Allow leftover base to set in the bucket and peel it out after it has set.

 Top Coat Application

-Now that the Tufflex Base-Coat has been applied, we have the option of applying either the Standard System or Flexstone System.
+Now that the Tufflex Base-Coat has been applied, we have the option of applying either the Standard Colour coat Finish or the Flexstone Textured Stonefinish.